-Outside Dates: Between the Saturday nearest October 1 (October 2) and the Sunday nearest January 20 (January 23).
+Outside Dates: Between the Saturday nearest October 1 (September 30) and the Sunday nearest January 20 (January 21).
 Seasons in Alabama, Mississippi, and Tennessee may extend to January 31.

-Hunting Seasons and Duck Limits: 60 days with a daily bag limit of 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 3 mottled ducks, 3 scaup, 1 black duck, 1 pintail, 2 wood ducks, 1 canvasback, and 2 redheads.
-In the States of Alabama, Mississippi, and Tennessee, if a season extending beyond the Sunday nearest January 20 (January 23) is selected in any portion of the State, the season length will be 51 days throughout the State.
+Hunting Seasons and Duck Limits: 60 days (51 days in Alabama, Mississippi, and Tennessee), with a daily bag limit of 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 3 mottled ducks, 3 scaup, 1 black duck, 1 pintail, 2 wood ducks, 1 canvasback, and 2 redheads.

 Merganser Limits: The daily bag limit is 5, only 1 of which may be a hooded merganser.
+In States that include mergansers in the duck bag limit, the daily limit is the same as the duck bag limit, only one of which may be a hooded merganser.

-Coot Limits: The daily bag limit is 15
+Coot Limits: The daily bag limit is 15 coots.